ray66rus/hash_cache/README.md

     $ sudo apt install openssl

-`hash_snapshot` library can be installed using as discribed in [Building the hashcache utility and hash_snapshot library](#building-the-hashcache-utility-and-hash_snapshot-library) section.
+`hash_snapshot` library can be installed using as discribed in [Building the HashCache utility and hash_snapshot library](#building-the-hashcache-utility-and-hash_snapshot-library) section.

 #### Windows 10
 To install `openssl` library for Windows you can use any binary distribution for Windows x64 platform - for example, you can download and install it from [https://slproweb.com/products/Win32OpenSSL.html](https://slproweb.com/products/Win32OpenSSL.html).